This is a sponsored post written by me on behalf of Safeway. All opinions are 100% mine.

 Before you pop it in the oven, brush half of the syrup mixture all over the turkey.
 After 30 minutes of roasting, baste the turkey with the juices in the bottom of the pan and brush it with half of the syrup.

 After one hour, baste it again and brush it with the rest of the maple glaze.
-Roast it until it’s golden brown and the internal temperature is 170 degrees F.
+Roast it until itโs golden brown, and the internal temperature is 170 degrees F.

 FAQs